tier4/AWML/projects/CenterPoint/docs/CenterPoint/v1/base.md

 ### CenterPoint base/1.3

-- This is the first CenterPoint model trained with `J6 Gen2` data, which incorporating a new sensor setup alongside previous datasets.
+- This is the first CenterPoint model trained with `J6 Gen2` data, which incorporating a new sensor setup alongside previous datasets
 - It demonstrates an overall performance improvement on both Gen1 and Gen2 data, particularly in the detection of bicycles and pedestrians
 - In gen2 test set, `base/1.3` outperforms `base/1.2` in most categories (54.9 vs 49.0), which the improvement is significant (~5%).
-However, both models fail to detect bicycles since the number of bicycles in test set is too small (only 8 for this setup).
+However, both models fail to detect bicycles since the number of bicycles in test set is too small (only 8 for this setup)

 <details>
 <summary> The link of data and evaluation result </summary>